visika/tesi-magistrale/thesis.typ

   ],
 )

-DFT potentials are hard to make and it is hard to account for all the contributions.
-They consume much time and resources.

-=== Machine Learning potentials

-The facile generation of machine-learning potentials for a diverse set of polymorphic compounds—benzene, glycine, and succinic acid—and predictions of thermodynamic stabilities in qualitative and quantitative agreement with experiments highlight that predictive thermodynamic studies of industrially relevant molecular materials are no longer a daunting task. @kapilCompleteDescriptionThermodynamic2022

-#box(
-  stroke: 2pt + red,
-  inset: 1mm,
-  [
-    Modern #glspl("mlp") // TODO cite 31 V. L. Deringer, M. A. Caro, G. Csányi, Machine learning interatomic potentials as emerging tools for materials science.
-Adv.
-Mater.
-31, e1902765 (2019). permit accurately reproducing ab initio #glspl("pes") and dramatically reduce the cost of performing simulations approaching ab initio accuracy. // TODO cite 32 J. Lan et al., Simulating the ghost: Quantum dynamics of the solvated electron.
-Nat.
-Commun.
-12, 766 (2021).
-Nat.
-Commun.12
+Recently, #glspl("mlp") have emerges as a promising solution.
+These approaches leverage advanced neural network architectures to model the potential energy surfaces of molecular systems with a level of accuracy comparable to ab initio methods but at a fraction of the computational cost.
+By training on existing quantum mechanical data, #glspl("mlp") can predict intermolecular interactions and dynamic behaviours with high fidelity, making them suitable for studying complex systems like molecular crystals.
+@batatiaFoundationModelAtomistic2023
+@schranMachineLearningPotentials2021
+@bjorneholmWaterInterfaces2016
 @kapilCompleteDescriptionThermodynamic2022

+Since their introduction about 25 years ago, machine learning (ML) potentials have become an important tool in the ﬁeld of atomistic simulations.
+After the initial decade, in which neural networks were successfully used to construct potentials for rather small molecular systems, the development of #glspl("hdnnp") in 2007 opened the way for the application of ML potentials in simulations of large systems containing thousands of atoms.
+@behlerFourGenerationsHighDimensional2021

+It has been estimated that mixed ab-initio and @mlp calculations require between three and ten times less the core hours of purely physical functionals. @kapilCompleteDescriptionThermodynamic2022

+#figure(
+  image("thesis/imgs/gilmerNeuralMessagePassing2017_Figure1.png"),
+  caption: [
+  A Message Passing Neural Network predicts quantum properties of an organic molecule by modeling a computationally expensive DFT calculation.
+  Image taken from @gilmerNeuralMessagePassing2017.
   ],
 )

-@kapilCompleteDescriptionThermodynamic2022 puts the cost of calculations into perspective, highlighting that mixed ab initio and @mlp calculations require between three and ten times less the core hours of purely physical functionals.

-== Research question

-=== Ice polymorphs

-Previous works combine @pi approaches with #glspl("mlp") for ice polymorphs
+This thesis investigates the capabilities of #glspl("mlp"), with a specific focus on modeling the properties of water as a molecular crystal.
+Water serves as an ideal test case due to its well-documented polymorphic behaviours and the wealth of literature available for benchmarking.
+@schranMachineLearningPotentials2021
+@chengInitioThermodynamicsLiquid2019
+The research primarily explores the accuracy of #glspl("mlp") in predicting molecular structural stabilities, lattice energies of different ice polymorphs, and dynamical properties of crystals, such as phonon spectra.

 // TODO kapil 29 : V. Kapil, E. Engel, M. Rossi, M. Ceriotti, Assessment of approximate methods for anharmonic free energies.
 J. Chem.
 Theory Comput.
 15, 5845–5857 (2019).
-@chengInitioThermodynamicsLiquid2019

-#set quote(block: true)

-Taking into account the disruptive innovation brought in the molecular dynamics field by machine learning force fields, this thesis will try to answer the following question:
-#quote[what is the performance of machine learning force fields in the simulation of water?]
 The following chapters will introduce the theoretical foundations and the tools needed to pursue this question.
+// TODO Dettaglia i capitoli

 = Theory